Fahd-O/Learning-PHP/ReadMe.md

 - Advanced concepts like session management, database interaction, and error handling.
 - Practical applications, such as login systems, contact forms, and image galleries.

-Created and completed between ? and ?.
+Created and completed between 23rd Dec 2021 and 23rd Feb 2022.

 ## Repository Overview